Skip to content

 Field Type Required Description

-enableLinkRUMData boolean No Whether to associate with RUM data, default false
+enableLinkRUMData boolean No Whether to associate with RUM data.
+Default is false.

 Note:

-• Please complete the SDK initialization in your top-level index.js file before registering the App to ensure that the SDK is fully ready before calling any other methods of the SDK.
+• Please complete the SDK initialization in your top-level index.js file before registering the App to ensure the SDK is fully ready before calling any other SDK methods.

 import App from './App';